How can you protect your clients from pension scams?

 Of course, it’s critical that clients understand the tax implications of what they’re about to do.
 For example, if they inadvertently transfer their pension overseas and they live in the UK, they may need to pay a 55% tax charge, in addition to other fees.

-Aegon’s checklist for clients:
+Our checklist for your clients:

-- Check the FCA warning register
+- check the FCA warning list;

-- Seek out regulated financial advice
+- seek out regulated financial advice;

-Clients can also visit the ScamSmart website(Opens new window)(Opens new window) for further information, including hints, checklist and case studies.
+Your clients can also visit the ScamSmart website(Opens new window)(Opens new window) for further information, including hints, checklist and case studies.